 “Let me finish, Zoe,” he paused for a moment and I held my breath.
 “Did you bring your bag?”

 I looked at the backpack by my feet.
 “Yes,” I replied with impatience.

 “Good,” he sounded relieved, “okay, listen carefully Zoe.
 I left the box in our hiding spot.
 You have to find the box and bury it,” his voice was growing urgent, frightened.
 “Bury it exactly where we found it, Zoe, but don’t open it.
 Don’t touch the key.
 Do you understand?”

 “No, Max, I don’t understand.”
 My body was trembling, now, but not from the cold.
 “What the hell is going on?”

 “We’re not alone in these woods,” he says.
 “Be careful.”

 I heard something snap on his end of the line, and then what sounded like a high-pitched screech.
 There was a moment of silence before my best friend spoke again.

 “They’re coming, Zoe.
 Hurry!”I was running before the line went dead.
 My body moved of its own accord, my mind too numb to control it.
 I didn’t know what was going on, but I knew Max was in danger.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, sillylittlehobbitWrite a Review